pandreozzz/ecradoff/README.md

 # ecRadOff
-Framework for offline ecRad computations using the flotsam capabilities of ecRad for simulating spectral reflectances and radiances.
+Framework for offline ecRad computations, supporting usage of the ecRad FLOTSAM version for simulating satellite spectral reflectances and radiances.

 ## Introduction
 This is a wrapper utility to perform ecRad computations on ERA5-like fields.